 Myth 1: Liquor before beer, you’re in the clear.

 We’ve all heard beer before liquor, never sicker; beer before wine, you’ll be fine; or liquor before beer, you’re in the clear.
 Congratulations to the rhyming genius who came up with these, but it’s time to stop believing they’re also true.

 “The truth is that any type of alcohol is dangerous,” said Maureen Roland, RN, managing director of the Banner Poison and Drug Information Center in Phoenix.
 “What’s more important is the amount of alcohol you drink and not the order in which you have them.”

-While moderate amounts of drinking are fairly common, many people regularly abuse alcohol through binge drinking.
+While drinking moderate amounts of alcoholic beverages is fairly common, many people regularly abuse alcohol through binge drinking.
 According to the Centers for Disease Control and Prevention (CDC), one in six Americans binge drink about four times a month, consuming about seven drinks per binge.
 This can have a negative effect on your health and your wallet, as alcohol isn’t cheap.

 “Alcohol poisoning and fatalities are some of the major things we see as a result of binge drinking,” Roland said.